jojonium/mqp-paper/README.md

 commands still work without a hitch.
 There is an extra file that does not get cleaned with clean command, but we should leave it there as it makes compiling the paper a little faster.

+## License

+This work is licensed under the Creative Commons Attribution 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.